kfarrelly/nucleo/README.md

 3. Offer users ability to buy XLM with fiat.
 Likely best way to accomplish this is integrating [Coinbase buy widget](https://buy.coinbase.com/).
 4. Social media integrations for asset-related news/press releases (Medium, Twitter, etc.).
 5. Emphasize the social aspects of Nucleo.fi.
 To think about: Issuer postings on asset page for updates (Medium-esque), Community ratings system (i.e. 1-5 stars) for Nucleo users to rank assets.
+6. Expand to other networks like ETH, EOS, etc.?
+Or offer Stellar pegged assets from those networks?